I was hurting and I did not know why I was hurting. I read the message again and again and again. The hurt was there mixing inside of me.

 We may be carrying a myth since childhood, but when we want to explore areas that are tabooed by our myth we are faced with a decision.
 Either the myth goes, or the possibility of exploration goes.
 Neither decision is good or bad.
 But unless somebody pulls back the curtain we will never see the little man who is working the levers that keep the myth alive.
 It all depends on what you want to see.

-We are here in this book together to call forth and explore the awe-inspiring conditions of true love, possibility, Men, Goddesses, Archetypal Relationship and High Drama.
+MAP OF WORLDS We are here together to call forth and explore the awe-inspiring conditions of true love, possibility, Men, Goddesses, Archetypal Relationship and High Drama.
 Not theoretically but actually.
 Not once, but for the remainder of your days.
 We are here to establish the foundation for continuously shifting into new ways of relationship.
 You are making a journey to add consciousness, elegance, multidimensionality, and previously unseen options to your daily experience.

 Making journeys into new territory requires new maps because (as was shown in the Map of Maps Chapter XX Section XX) you do not interact with the world as it is.
 You interact with your mental-maps of the world.
 So let us begin with a new map, the Map of Worlds, which presents distinctions showing that you participate in more than one world during your day-to-day life.